Daniel Bashiel Warner: Background

 Warner, an African American, was born free on Hookstown Road in Baltimore County, Maryland, United States, to a father who was a farmer and ex-slave who acquired his freedom one year before Warner was born.

 Warner's date of birth is unclear.
 Some records show that he was born on April 19, 1815.
-American Colonization Society documents list him as age nine when he emigrated to Liberia with eight relatives on the ship Oswego in 1823.
+American Colonization Society documents list him as age nine when he emigrated from Baltimore to Liberia with eight relatives on the ship Oswego in 1823.

 A member of the Americo-Liberian elite, before his presidency, he served as a member of the Liberian House of Representatives, including a term as Speaker of the House of Representatives from 1848 to 1849, and in the Liberian Senate.
 Following his presidency, in 1877, he became an agent of the American Colonization Society.

 He also wrote the lyrics to the Liberian national anthem, which the country officially adopted upon its independence from the American Colonization Society in 1847.

+He died in Monrovia on December 1, 1880.
+His grave is located in an enclosed plot wedged between Camp Johnson Road and Warren Street in Monrovia.